John Cappelletti

-John Raymond Cappelletti (born August 9, 1952) is an American former professional football running back who played in the National Football League (NFL) with the Los Angeles Rams and San Diego Chargers.
+John Raymond Cappelletti (born August 9, 1952) is an American former professional football player who was a running back in the National Football League (NFL) with the Los Angeles Rams and San Diego Chargers.

-He played college football for the Penn State Nittany Lions, where he won the Heisman Trophy in 1973.
+He played college football for the Penn State Nittany Lions, winning the Heisman Trophy in 1973.
 He was inducted into the College Football Hall of Fame in 1993.
 Coach Joe Paterno said that Cappelletti was "the best football player I ever coached" or words to that effect.
 Cappelletti's relationship with his younger brother Joey, who was stricken with leukemia, was chronicled into a book and television movie, Something for Joey.

 Early life

 Cappelletti was born on August 9, 1952, in Upper Darby Township, Pennsylvania, where he was raised.
 He was one of five children born to John and Anna Cappelletti.
 Cappelletti attended St. Laurence School in Upper Darby (a kindergarten to 8th grade Catholic school) prior to entering Monsignor Bonner High School in Drexel Hill, a suburb west of Philadelphia in Delaware County, where he played football and basketball.
 He played quarterback for the Friars and graduated in 1970.

 In 1969, he was selected first team All-Catholic and All-Delaware County.
 In 1974, Bonner presented Cappelletti with the Coach Jack Gottschalk Memorial Award.
 On the same day, Bonner's alumni association established the John Cappelletti Award, to be given annually to the senior who best exemplifies qualities of character, dedication and athletic success.
 During the same ceremony presenting these awards, Cappelletti was inducted as the first charter member of Bonner's Hall of Fame, and his jersey number 11 was retired by the school.